drivendataorg/zamba/docs/docs/models/species-detection.md

 ## MegadetectorLite

-Running any of the three models that ship with `zamba` on all frames of a video would be incredibly time consuming and computationally intensive.
-Instead, `zamba` uses a more efficient object detection model called MegadetectorLite to determine the likelihood that each frame contains an animal.
-Then, only the frames with the highest probability of detection can be passed to the model.
+Frame selection for video models is critical as it would be infeasible to train neural networks on all the frames in a video.
+For all the species detection models that ship with `zamba`, the default frame selection method is an efficient object detection model called MegadetectorLite that determines the likelihood that each frame contains an animal.
+Then, only the frames with the highest probability of detection are passed to the model.

 MegadetectorLite combines two open-source models: